There are many running apparel brands to pick from. Here are our favorite based on years of testing. Photo: iRunFar/Eszter Horanyi

 What We Don’t: Hardly any options for running shorts

 We have two notes to point out.
-First, Montane currently doesn’t have many — or any — serious options for running shorts.
-We’d love to see the brand take a dip into that category.
-Secondly, as a typical European brand, the cut and fit of most pieces are slim and athletic.
-Personally, we like that, but it won’t be as inclusive for all body types, and you should probably go up one size compared to the typical American clothing brands.
+First, Montane currently doesn’t have many serious options for running shorts.
+We’d love to see the brand expand into that category.
+Second, as a typical European brand, the cut and fit of most pieces are slim and athletic.
+Many will like the fit, but it’s not as inclusive for all body types, and you should probably go up one size compared to the typical American clothing brands.

 Janji